Taskkill/snippet_runner_js/README.md

 it is standard javascript string containing your code

 ## traps - object
-it should be object with defined properties, these properties, when used as variables in snippet code, will be trapped and your definitions will be used for example:
+it should be object with defined properties, these properties, when used as variables in snippet code, will be trapped and your definitions will be used, for example:

 ``` js
 snippet_js.evaluate(